rzzzwilson/Random-Stuff/Tutorials/python/self/self.rst

     0
     3

+When the above code is compiled there are *no existing instances* of class Test, but an instance method __operates on a class instance__.
 So when we call an instance method at runtime we must tell the method which instance we are operating on.
 The first parameter in the call to an instance method is always a reference to the instance the method is operating on.